dawidkurdyla/ray-slurm-tune/README.md

-# Running Ray Tune on SLURM with WANDB Integration
+# Running Ray Tune on SLURM with Optuna and WANDB Integration

-This guide provides a step-by-step explanation of how to set up and execute Ray Tune on an SLURM cluster using WANDB (Weights & Biases) integration.
+This guide provides a step-by-step explanation of how to set up and execute Ray Tune on an SLURM cluster with Optuna and WANDB (Weights & Biases) integration.
 The approach uses a head node for coordination and all other nodes as workers.

 This workflow is based on inspiration from the following repositories: